jhaabhiiishek/equityResearch/README.md

 ```bash
   pip install -r requirements.txt
 ```
-4.Set up your OpenAI API key by creating a .env file in the project root and adding your API
+4.Set up your Gemini AI API key by creating a .env file in the project root and adding your API

 ```bash
   GEMINI_API_KEY=your_api_key_here